Written by Zoe Faulkner on 15 / 07 / 2021

-Next up on our Leap VIP network is the utterly amazing Jolyn Rekasis who lives and works in darkest Peru.
-Jolyn is another remarkable character who has chosen to dedicate her life to sustainable development focusing on the campesino communities who live high up in the Andes in the Sacred Valley, home to the spectacular Machu Picchu.
+We want to give a really big shout out to the utterly amazing Jolyn Rekasis who lives and works in darkest Peru.
+Jolyn is a remarkable character who has chosen to dedicate her life to sustainable development focusing on the campesino communities who live high up in the Andes in the Sacred Valley, home to the spectacular Machu Picchu.

 She does this through a US-certified non-profit organisation whose main aim is to support the agriculture initiatives in campesino farming communities and providing experiential learning opportunities in Peru.

-Through Jolyn and her team you can access real Peru deep in the Sacred Valley.
+Through Jolyn and her team you can access real Peru deep in the Sacred Valley, by joining our 4 week gap year program to Peru.
 Here's a little background...

 During colonization, in order to not become enslaved by the colonists, locals escaped into the Andes, settling at high altitudes reaching up to 14,000 ft (4500 meters).
 Centuries later, these campesino communities continue to be experts in growing potatoes, corn, and grains, making the Andes one of the five global cradles of agriculture.
 However, due to the high elevation, they face challenges growing nutrient-dense produce that thrives in warmer climates or greenhouses.